ValerioM01/phyton/First Project (String of Integers)/README.txt

 NOTA: il timeout previsto per questo esercizio è di 1 secondo per ciascun test

 #############################################################################################################
+The program01.py file is the file I designed and created, the others are testing files provided by the project applicant

 These were the design requests: